n8many/StrangerSweaters/README.md

 * Power for LEDS is drawn directly from USB

-* LED signal pin is 12 (connected through Logic Level Converter)
+* LED signal pin is 3 (connected through Logic Level Converter or Buffer)

 * LEDs are connected in reverse alphabetical order (where Z is connected first to the Arduino)